zuplo/docs/docs/handlers/url-rewrite.md

 ${env.BASE_PATH}${pathname}
 ```

-A url rewrite like this will combine the `BASE_PATH` environment variable, say
+A URL rewrite like this will combine the `BASE_PATH` environment variable, say
-`https://example.com` with the incoming path, e.g. `/foo/bar` to create a
+`https://example.com` with the incoming path, for example, `/foo/bar` to create
-re-written URL:
+a re-written URL:

 ```json
 https://example.com/foo/bar